-Less Than Significant.
+Less Than Significant Impact.
 MSWD is responsible for distributing domestic water to the City of Desert Hot Springs.
 The existing MSWD distribution system provides potable water to the City primarily through extraction of groundwater from the Mission Creek subbasin (City of Desert Hot Springs 2000).
 According to the MSWD 2010 Urban Water Management Plan, the Mission Springs subbasin is currently in overdraft condition (MSWD 2010).
-Through agreements with the Coachella Valley Water District and Desert Water Agency, the City of Desert Hot with the MSWD Springs is currently in cooperation and other agencies/jurisdictions to implement a groundwater replenishment program to ensure the function and sustainability of the Mission Creek subbasin.
+Through agreements with the Coachella Valley Water District and Desert Water Agency, the City of Desert Hot Springs is currently in cooperation with the MSWD and other agencies/jurisdictions to implement a groundwater replenishment program to ensure the function and sustainability of the Mission Creek subbasin.

-The Proposed Project would include the installation of off-site improvements including the installation of a water line within Cabot Road.
+The Proposed Project would include the installation of off-site improvements including the installation of a water line within Little Morongo Road to Lots 1 through 3 and Lots 8 through 10.
 The MSWD would be responsible for identifying water conservation methods such as plumbing fixtures and drip irrigation systems to ensure compliance with the current water conservation guidelines put forth as conditions of approval during the City of Desert Hot Springs review process.
 Furthermore, as described previously installation and connection fees would be collected by MSWD for domestic water supply.
 A less than significant impact would occur.